PaulRBerg/prb-proxy/README.md

 Once the proxy is deployed, you can start interacting with target contracts by calling the `execute` function on the proxy by passing the ABI-encoding function signatures and data.

+### No Upgradeability

+For the avoidance of doubt, PRBProxy is not an upgradeable proxy[^1].
+It is a "forwarding" proxy whose sole purpose is to delegate calls to target and plugin contracts.

+Both PRBProxyRegistry and PRBProxy are immutable contracts.
+Their source code cannot be changed once deployed.

-### Documentation
+### Targets and Plugins

-See this repository's [wiki](https://github.com/PaulRBerg/prb-proxy/wiki) page for guidance on how to write plugins, targets, and front-end integrations.
+See this repository's [wiki](https://github.com/PaulRBerg/prb-proxy/wiki) page for guidance on how to write targets and plugins.

 ### Frontends